Newark Police Division: Misconduct

 In May 2011, Officer Hugo Fierro beat a man with his pistol outside a local restaurant.
 He did not report the incident and the man was not charged with a crime.
 Fierro was sentenced to five years in jail for the assault.

 In March 2012, Officer Johnathan Taylor set fire to his own car as a scheme to collect an insurance payment.
 He was convicted in January 2014 and sentenced to three years probation.

 In August 2013, Officer Suliaman Kamara pleaded guilty in a scheme to defraud the federal government of money meant to house poor people.
 He was sentenced to three months' confinement.

 In January 2014, Detective Ugo Bellomo was forced to resign after a court placed him in a program designed to divert offenders from a conviction.
 This was as a result of a road rage incident in November 2012.

-Department of Justice investigation
+2014 federal investigation

 In July 2014, a federal investigation found that the department "engaged in a pattern of unconstitutional practices, chiefly in its use of force, stop-and-frisk tactics, unwarranted stops and arrests and discriminatory police actions."
 The investigation found that the internal affairs bureau at the NPD was so dysfunctional that it had only sustained one complaint of police brutality over five years.

 The city entered into a consent decree, agreeing to a federal monitoring program and comprehensive reforms.
 At the time, only 12 police departments had operated under federal oversight.
 Newark mayor Baraka in December announced a new citizen's advisory board composed of civilians and other measures.